Mydex Terms For Members

 4. USE OF YOUR DATA

 Ownership: The Data you store in your PDS belongs to you, and you alone determine who can access your Data.
-Every Connection must observe our Charter, which sets out the principles behind Mydex including the use of your Data.
+Every Subscriber must observe our Charter, which sets out the principles behind Mydex including the use of your Data.

 Your Data will be stored securely in your PDS in an encrypted format.
 In section 5 below, we explain further how we handle your Data.